 Deadlock avoidance

 Each PT is associated with a mutex for synchronization communication in the multi-thread-based generated code.
 The mutex must be locked before the method associated with the thread is executed.
-The mutex associated with the main thread preserves the run-to-completion semantics since some event
+The mutex associated with the main thread preserves the run-to-completion semantics since some events

 owner+(v) =